-- Drugs not listed on the Wellmark Blue Rx Value Plus Drug List. - Specialty drugs purchased outside the specialty pharmacy program unless the specialty drug is covered under your medical benefits. - Drugs in excess of a quantity limitation.
-See Quantity Limitations later in this section. - Antigen therapy. - Drugs that are not FDA-approved. - Drugs that are not approved to be covered by Wellmark's P&T Committee. - Investigational or experimental drugs. - Compounded drugs that do not contain an active ingredient in a form that has been approved by the FDA and that require a prescription to obtain. - Compounded drugs that contain bulk powders or that are commercially available as a similar prescription drug. - Drugs determined to be abused or otherwise misused by you. - Drugs that are lost, damaged, stolen, or used inappropriately. - Contraceptive medical devices, such as intrauterine devices and diaphragms, as these are covered under your medical benefits.
-See Contraceptives, page 19. - Convenience packaging.
+- Drugs not listed on the Wellmark Blue Rx Value Plus Drug List.
+See Exception Requests for Non-Formulary Prescription Drugs, page 93. - Certain prescription drugs that are not approved to be covered by Wellmark's P&T Committee under any circumstances.
+These drugs are not listed on the Wellmark Blue Rx Value Plus Drug List and are not eligible for an exception request for coverage pursuant to the Exception Requests for Non-Formulary Prescription Drugs, page 93.
+These drugs are excluded from your pharmacy benefit. - Specialty drugs purchased outside the specialty pharmacy program unless the specialty drug is covered under your medical benefits. - Drugs in excess of a quantity limitation.
+See Quantity Limitations later in this section. - Antigen therapy. - Drugs that are not FDA-approved. - Drugs that are not approved to be covered by Wellmark's P&T Committee. - Investigational or experimental drugs. - Compounded drugs that do not contain an active ingredient in a form that has been approved by the FDA and that require a prescription to obtain.

+- Compounded drugs that contain bulk powders or that are commercially available as a similar prescription drug. - Drugs determined to be abused or otherwise misused by you. - Drugs that are lost, damaged, stolen, or used inappropriately. - Contraceptive medical devices, such as intrauterine devices and diaphragms, as these are covered under your medical benefits.
+See Contraceptives, page 21. - Convenience packaging.
 If the cost of the convenience packaged drug exceeds what the drug would cost if purchased in its normal container, the convenience packaged drug is not covered. - Cosmetic drugs. - Infused drugs.
 These may be covered under your medical benefits.
-See Specialty Drugs, page 30. - Irrigation solutions and supplies.

-- Medication Therapy Management (MTM) when billed separately.

-- Therapeutic devices or medical appliances.

-- Infertility drugs.

-- Weight reduction drugs.

-- Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent.
+See Specialty Drugs, page 32. - Irrigation solutions and supplies. - Medication Therapy Management (MTM) when billed separately. - Therapeutic devices or medical appliances. - Infertility drugs. - Weight reduction drugs. - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent.

-Prescription Drugs, page 30.
+Prescription Drugs, page 32.